 Back in March I blogged about BSK M34527 at Midsomer Norton and its transfer over to Cranmore Maintenance Services for the fitting of gangways.
-I would like to update you on the progress made on the coach since then.
+I would like to update you on the progress made on the Somerset and Dorset railway Mark 1 carriage since then.

 Previously, I explained that the British Rail removed the gangways over 35 years ago when it was converted for use as a staff tool van for Tinsley depot’s breakdown train.
 It also had the drop head Buckeye couplers and draw gear replaced by a wagon type design.
 To re-fit gangways we needed to source the Buckeye equipment and the gangways parts.